(This article appeared in issue 38 of Trail Mag)

 That’s how it starts

-A decade ago, when I first read Born to Run, I was fat (lugging around an extra 23 kilograms), I was sad (Weltschmerz in German, due the mismatch between the actual state of the world and my lofty expectations of it), and I was very fond of beer (which hasn’t changed much, but hey, now I’m running!).
+A decade ago, when I first read Born to Run, I was fat (lugging around an extra 23 kilograms), I was sad (Weltschmerz in German, due to the mismatch between the actual state of the world and my lofty expectations of it), and I was very fond of beer (which hasn’t changed much, but hey, now I’m running!).

 But the book’s theme of finding the deep, pure joy of running resonated with me – and so, for the first time in my life, I really began to run.

-While running, your brain gets blasted with endorphins, a natural feel-good opioid that also gets released during sex and laughter, and endocanabinoids, a naturally synthesised version of THC (the calming ingredient in marijuana), so I quickly returned to my normal bubbly (and less blubbery) self.
+While running, your brain gets blasted with endorphins, a natural feel-good opioid that also gets released during sex and laughter, and endocannabinoids, a naturally synthesised version of THC (the calming ingredient in marijuana), so I quickly returned to my normal bubbly (and less blubbery) self.
 It became enough of a routine that I felt a little gross when I skipped a run, sort of the way you’d feel after not showering for a few days.
-And, over the years, this routine became a (mostly) healthy addiction, with me leaving soft footprints wherever I traveled.
+And, over the years, this routine became a (mostly) healthy addiction, with me leaving soft footprints wherever I travelled.

 Fast forward a decade and in 2019 my partner and I took a road trip through Mexico, fell in love with the country and decided to move to the bustling capital.
 Mexico City lies at 2,240 metres above sea level and is surrounded by hills and mountains, crisscrossed with trails that can reach an elevation of over 5,000 metres.
 Chapultepec Park, the centrally located Lungs of The City, spans over 686 hectares, twice the size of New York’s Central Park.
-Once you make peace with the altitude, the smog, and the traffic, it is an amazing place to lace up your tekkies and head out the door for some high-altitude training.
+Once you make peace with the altitude, the smog, and the traffic, it is an amazing place to lace up and head out the door for some high-altitude training.
 Mexicans are, like South Africans, a rather stubborn lot –who also don’t know how or when to give up– which means the amateur ultrarunning scene is flourishing here in my new home, just like it is back in my old one.

 In late February 2020, I took a flight to Chihuahua –the name shared by Mexico’s smallest breed of dog, the largest state, and that state’s capital city– and from there drove a rental car into the wild Barrancas del Cobre (Copper Canyons).
 It felt like stepping into a spaghetti Western movie set, complete with sun-aged men in cowboy hats and boots, cattle ranchers on horseback, fire red sunsets, and endless stars stretched wide over the cold desert sky.